 Wellmann finished as Tech's all-time leader in walks and also ranks among the top-10 players for hits, runs scored, RBI and doubles.
 She is among the top 10 in nearly every single-season offensive category as well.

 In addition to her work offensively, Wellmann was also steady both behind the plate and at first base for the Red Raiders as she was nearly flawless in the field with over a 1,000 putouts, including a school record 474 from the 2012 season.

 Wellmann arrived at Tech after transferring from Angelo State where she rewrote the Rams and Lone Star Conference record books in her only season.
 She was forced to redshirt the 2010 season due to NCAA transfer policies before joining the Red Raiders for the 2011 campaign.

 Wellmann earned her undergraduate degree in exercise sports science from Tech in 2012.
 She is currently pursuing a master's degree in sports management.

-She and husband Troy Wellmann II were married this past June and currently reside in Lubbock.
+She and husband Troy Wellmann II were married in June 2013 and currently reside in Lubbock.